 The extent and severity of the side effects often depend on the gauge of the needle and the person’s skills performing the injection.
 While some clinics utilize ice or topical anesthetic creams to help numb the injection area, swelling and bruising can still occur.

-Needle technology has improved significantly over the last few decades, and most aesthetic specialty needles now have thin, ultra-thin, or super-ultra-thin walls that allow thicker (more viscous) material to be injected through a smaller needle.
+Needle technology has improved significantly over the last few decades and most aesthetic specialty needles now have thin, ultra-thin, or super-ultra-thin walls which allow thicker (more viscous) material to be injected through a smaller needle.

 In contrast to a standard metal needle, a microcannula allows for a single entry point, thereby reducing the need for multiple injections.
 It also helps reduce pain and overall discomfort during the procedure.